-We intend to require our public Many blank check companies provide shareholders seeking to exercise their that a shareholder can vote against a redemption rights, whether they are proposed business combination and record holders or hold their shares in check a box on the proxy card "street name," to, at the holder's indicating that such shareholder is option, either deliver their share seeking to exercise its redemption electronically using the After the business combination is Depository Trust Company's DWAC approved, the company would contact (Deposit/Withdrawal At Custodian) such shareholder to arrange for system, prior to the date set forth in delivery of its share certificates to offer rules, our amended and restated initial business combination. memorandum and articles association provide that a public shareholder, together with affiliate of such shareholder or any other person with whom such shareholder is acting in concert as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from seeking redemption rights with respect to Excess Shares without our prior consent.
-However, would not restrict shareholders' ability to vote all of their shares (including Excess Shares) for or against our initial business combination.
+We intend to require our public Many blank check companies provide shareholders seeking to exercise their that a shareholder can vote against a redemption rights, whether they are proposed business combination and record holders or hold their shares in check a box on the proxy card "street name," to, at the holder's indicating that such shareholder is option, either deliver their share seeking to exercise its redemption

+Limitation on redemption If we seek shareholder approval of Many blank check companies provide

+rights of shareholders our initial business combination and no restrictions on the ability of

+holding more than 15% of we do not conduct redemptions in shareholders to redeem shares based on

+the shares sold in this connection with our initial business the number of shares held by such

+offering if we hold a combination pursuant to the tender shareholders in connection with an

+shareholder vote offer rules, our amended and restated initial business combination.

+memorandum and articles of

+association provide that a public

+shareholder, together with any

+affiliate of such shareholder or any

+other person with whom such

+shareholder is acting in concert as a

+"group" (as defined under Section 13

+of the Exchange Act), will be

+restricted from seeking redemption

+rights with respect to Excess Shares

+without our prior consent.
+However,

+we would not restrict our

+shareholders' ability to vote all of

+their shares (including Excess Shares) for or against our initial business combination.